coder-subhra/coder-subhra/README.md

 - 👋 Hi, I’m @coder-subhra
 - 👀 I’m interested in pythona and animation
 - 🌱 I’m currently learning pythhon
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on gsoc
-- 📫 How to reach me ...
+- 📫 How to reach me through my email subhrajyotibhowmik595@gmail.com

 <!---
 coder-subhra/coder-subhra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.